top of page

 OCD

 Obsessive Compulsive Disorder, also known as OCD is a serious anxiety disorder, that should not be overlooked.
 OCD has a wide range of presentations, where many of the associated behaviours are concerned with checking things, fears of becoming contaminated, mental contamination, hoarding, ruminating, or experiencing unwanted, intrusive thoughts.
 In OCD, these behaviours, or compulsions, are driven by obsessions.
 An example of this might be that someone is worried that their house will be broken into, and so they feel compelled to check that the door is locked an excessive number of times.
+For more information on Obsessive Compulsive Disorder, please head over to my blog post titled: Understanding Obsessive Compulsive Disorder (OCD).

 If left unmanaged, the self exacerbating nature of OCD can begin to have a seriously debilitating effect on a person’s livelihood.